-The Sound of His Horn and Other Stories is a sewn hardback of 331 pages, printed lithographically, with silk ribbon marker, head and tailbands, and d/w.
+The Sound of His Horn and Other Stories by Sarban is a 331 page, sewn hardback book printed lithographically on acid-free paper, with headbands, tailbands, silk ribbon marker and dust jacket.

 Hardback: £40.00 inc. free p&p worldwide

 (Please note that the ebook will be sent manually, so there may be a short delay in receiving it.)

 European customers, please note that customs fees may now be chargeable on some books.